AOHD/EPSplorer/README.md

 ## Running the Program

 ```
-source *path to EPSplorer.sh* -w *path to EPSplorer directory* -t threads
+source *path to EPSplorer.sh* -w *path to EPSplorer directory* -t threads -i InterProScan
 ```

 ## Output

 This program detects putative EPS gene clusters using PSI-BLAST, displaying them in gene arrow plots.
-InterProScan's Pfam library is used to highlight domains that are related to polysaccharide production.
+If the ```-i``` flag is supplied, InterProScan's Pfam library is used to highlight domains that are related to polysaccharide production.
+An overview of the different kinds of EPS gene clusters detected in the analysed genomes is supplied in an excel file.
 An Upset plot is also generated, depicting PSI-BLAST hits shared between different EPS queries.
-An overview of the different kinds of EPS gene clusters detected in the analysed genomes is supplied in an excel file.